Science and technology in Iran: Scientific collaboration

 Iran has submitted a formal request to participate in a project which is building an International Thermonuclear Experimental Reactor (ITER) in France by 2018.
 This megaproject is developing nuclear fusion technology to lay the groundwork for tomorrow's nuclear fusion power plants.
-The project involves the European Union, China, India, Japan, Republic of Korea, Russian Federation and USA.
+The project involves the European Union, China, India, Japan, Republic of Korea, Russian Federation and United States.
 A team from ITER visited Iran in November 2016 to deepen its understanding of Iran's fusion-related programmes.

 Iran hosts several international research centres, including the following established between 2010 and 2014 under the auspices of the United Nations: the Regional Center for Science Park and Technology Incubator Development (UNESCO, est. 2010), the International Center on Nanotechnology (UNIDO, est. 2012) and the Regional Educational and Research Center for Oceanography for Western Asia (UNESCO, est. 2014).

 Iran is stepping up its scientific collaboration with developing countries.
 In 2008, Iran's Nanotechnology Initiative Council established an Econano network to promote the scientific and industrial development of nanotechnology among fellow members of the Economic Cooperation Organization, namely Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Turkey, Turkmenistan and Uzbekistan.
 The Regional Centre for Science Park and Technology Incubator Development is also initially targeting these same countries.
 It is offering them policy advice on how to develop their own science parks and technology incubators.

 Iran is an active member of COMSTECH and collaborates on its international projects.
-The coordinator general of COMSTECH, Dr. Atta ur Rahman has said that Iran is the leader in science and technology among Muslim countries and hoped for greater cooperation with Iran in different international technological and industrialization projects.
+The coordinator general of COMSTECH, Atta-ur-Rahman has said that Iran is the leader in science and technology among Muslim countries and hoped for greater cooperation with Iran in different international technological and industrialization projects.
 Iranian scientists are also helping to construct the Compact Muon Solenoid, a detector for the Large Hadron Collider of the European Organization for Nuclear Research (CERN) that is due to come online in 2008.
 Iranian engineers are involved in the design and construction of the first regional particle accelerator of the Middle East in Jordan, called SESAME.